szstonelee/gointernal/scheduler.md

     fmt.Println("x =", x)
 }
 ```

+From the author's pratice, if GOMAXPROCS is less then the number of cpu core of the machine, x will be printed as 0.
+Otherwise, the program does not terminate, i.e. no return with x not be printed.

 I supposed the code in the article is run in Linux.
 I tested the above code in my virtual Linux (by [Multipass](https://github.com/canonical/multipass)) which is Ubuntu 20.04.1 LTS in my Mac host.
 The Go runtime version is 1.14.5 linux/amd64.